bamos/bamos.github.io/pgp.md

 [web of trust](http://en.wikipedia.org/wiki/Web_of_trust).
 Let's sign keys if we have a way of verifying identities (e.g. I know you in person).

+### Emails.
+On the topic, I prefer writing emails in plaintext and inlining responses.